What can I do about a greenway that needs maintenance?

 Learn more on the Resilient St. VrainSchedule webpage.

 Resilient St. Vrain is the City of Longmont’s extensive, multi-year undertaking to fully restore the St. Vrain Greenway trails and improve the St. Vrain Creek channel to protect people and property from future flooding.
 Without these improvements, vulnerable portions of our community remain at risk for flood damage.

 Work on Resilient St. Vrain is divided into distinct sections, known as reaches.
 The portion of St. Vrain Creek that runs through the urban, more-developed areas of Longmont is known as the City Reach, while the more natural area to the east of town, which includes the Sandstone Ranch nature area, is called Sandstone Reach.
 Construction began in the Sandstone Ranch in November 2016 and in City Reach 1 (downstream of Main Street to where Left Hand Creek joins the St. Vrain) in February 2017.
 Work will move upstream as sections are completed.

 How long will Resilient St. Vrain construction take?

-The City and its partners began initial planning work in 2014 for Resilient St. Vrain.
+Initial planning work began in 2014 for Resilient St. Vrain.
 This large-scale, long-term undertaking is anticipated to take 7-10 years to complete.
-The timeline includes periods for vegetation regrowth to protect natural habitat as sections are completed, as well as work to secure additional funding through grants and other partnerships.
+Work will be completed in sections, moving upstream.
+The timeline includes periods for vegetation regrowth to protect natural habitat as sections are completed, as well as work to secure additional funding.

 Learn more on the Resilient St. Vrain Schedule webpage.